-\ Represents beneficial ownership of less than 1% of our outstanding shares of common stock.
+^{} Represents beneficial ownership of less than 1% of our outstanding shares of common stock.

 (1) Percentage of total voting power represents voting power with respect to all shares of our Class A common stock and Class B common stock, as a single class.
 The holders of our Class B common stock are entitled to 20 votes per share, and holders of our Class A common stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock and Class B common stock."
+See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock" for more information about the voting rights of our Class A common stock and Class B common stock.